 Creative Writing at the University of Leicester

-Creative Writing in the School of English offers a broad range of exciting and challenging options in a dynamic environment of practising writers (see some of our recent publications.
+Creative Writing in the School of English offers a broad range of exciting andchallenging options in a dynamic environment of practising writers (see some of our recent publications, by staff and students).

-The School of English is affiliated with the The Centre for Transcultural Writing and Research at the University of Lancaster (CTWR).
+The School of English is affiliated with the The Centre for Transcultural Writing and Research at Lancaster University (CTWR).
 The CTWR is a key research partner for projects such as Grassroutes: Contemporary Leicestershire Writing and the Trans - Scriptions series in which creative writing practitioners and academics explore issues of writing, culture and location.

 News: Dr Harry Whitehead has been awarded a University Teaching Fellowship in recognition of excellent leadership in the development of creative writing teaching in the School of English.